mikewesthad/phaser-3-tilemap-blog-posts/posts/post-4/README.md

   physics: {
     default: "matter",
     matter: {
-      gravity: { y: 1 } // This is the default value, so we could omit this }
+      gravity: { y: 1 }, // This is the default value, so we could omit this

+      // Enable debug graphics, so we can see the bounds of each physics
+      // object in our scene.
+Note: this can slow things down, so be sure
+      // to turn it off when you aren't debugging
+      debug: true
+    }
   }
 };